Main Content

 Karantina 1 - Rita Kabalan

 View from Charbel and Lena Nasser's new home in Mar Mikhael.
-In the distance, they can see their old home in Karatina, far too damaged they had to abandon it and the life they once shared in the neighborhood raising their children.
+In the distance, they can see their old home in Karantina, far too damaged they had to abandon it and the life they once shared in the neighborhood raising their children.
 For Charbel, it was also the loss of a place he called home for two decades.
 Mar Mikhael, Beirut.
 October 13, 2020.

 Karantina 2 - Rita Kabalan